piyx/JobRecommender/README.md

-# JobRecommender
+# JobSocialMedia
-A social media platform for recommending jobs.
+A social media platform for employees and employers.